 But there are also scientific reasons to consider India a continent.
 India sits on its own tectonic plate, which is one of the main seven tectonic plates on planet Earth: the Pacific Plate, the North American Plate, the Eurasian Plate, the African Plate, the Antarctic Place, the Indian Plate, and the South American plate.
 Sometimes the Indian Plate is considered as part of a larger Indo-Australian Plate, but sometimes scientists think of them as two separate plates: the Indian Plate, and the Australian Plate.

 About 75 million years ago, the Indian Plate was part of what is knows as the Gondwana or Gondwanaland supercontinent.
-This supercontinent broke up into the several continents over thousands of years: Africa, North America, South America, Australia, Antarctica, but also Arabia (Western Asia), India (Southeast Asia), and the Balkans (Southeast Europe).
+This supercontinent broke up into several continents over thousands of years: Africa, North America, South America, Australia, Antarctica, but also Arabia (Western Asia), India (Southeast Asia), and the Balkans (Southeast Europe).

 The current tectonic plates that broker up were the African Plate, the Antarctica Plate, the South American Plate, and the Indo-Australian Plate.